 He was awarded the Order “For Courage” of the III degree By the Decree of the President of Ukraine of March 14, 2015, № 144/2015 “for personal courage and heroism, found in the defence of state sovereignty and territorial integrity of Ukraine”.… Читати далі

-Bohuslavski Oleksii Ihorovych was born on 18 July 1980 in the city of Penza, the Russian Federation.
-He started his military career in the Armed Forces of Ukraine in 1997 and served on different positions.
-He graduated from Military Institute of Telecommunications and Information Technologies in 1997.
+He started his military career in the Armed Forces of Ukraine in 1997 and served in various positions.
+He graduated from the Military Institute of Telecommunications and Information Technologies (Kyiv) in 1997.

 He was an active participant of Revolution of Dignity and spent 5 months at the Euromaidan in Kyiv.

-Right after the Maidan, Oleksandr was enlisted in Aidar Battalion as a member of “Afgan” company machine-gunner.
+Right after the Maidan, Oleksandr was enlisted in Aidar Battalion as an “Afgan” company machine-gunner.
+He gained his battle experience right there as he had never served in the army before.
 On August 12, 2014 he went to the battlefield for the first time.
-He gained his battle experience right there as he had never served in the army before.
 Oleksandr fought in battles near Luhansk airport (Khriashchuvate, Novosvitlivka) where he was shell-shocked.

 Serhii Holubiev (a code name “Pigeon”) was born on January 24, 1979, in the city of Rivne.
 He went to the front voluntarily in the summer of 2014.
 Serhii was wounded, but after the treatment, he returned to the front line.
 He performed the duties of a platoon commander of the 1st Assault Troop in the 24th Assault Battalion Aidar of the 53rd Mechanized Infantry Brigade.
 Serhii was an outstanding warrior, calm, balanced, one of the best.
 He was a reliable person who supported and taught his comrades.
 Serhii was a trustworthy friend, a loving father, and husband.